 The inference engine

 The inference engine is used to perform the reasoning through which the expert system comes to a solution.
-The job of the inference engine is to link the rules that are defined in the knowledge base with the facts which are stored in the database.
+The job of the inference engine is to link the rules that are defined in the knowledge base with the facts that are stored in the database.
 The inference engine is also known as the semantic reasoner.
-It infers information or performs required actions on the basis of input and the rule base present in the knowledge base.
+It infers information or performs required actions on the basis of input and the rule base that's present in the knowledge base.
 The semantic reasoner involves a match-resolve-act cycle that works like this:

 - Match - A section of the production rule system gets matched with the contents of the working memory to gain a conflict, where there are several instances of the satisfied productions.

 - Conflict-Resolution - After the production system is matched, one of the production instances in the conflict is selected for execution for the purpose of determining the progress of the process.